Levelling Up Fund

 We won £20m to regenerate Bury Market and build a new flexi hall (see: My newsdesk - £20m for Bury).

 We also won £20m to regenerate Radcliffe town centre and build a new multi-use civic hub (see: My newsdesk - £20m for Radcliffe).

 In March 2021 the Department for Transport, the Ministry for Housing, Communities and Local Government and the Treasury jointly announced the details of the £4.8 billion Levelling Up Fund.
 The fund operates on a competitive basis and focuses on local infrastructure projects that can deliver a visible impact on people and places within a short period of time.

-Support of up to £20 million of funding is available for regeneration and town centre investment projects, and the number of eligible bids is determined by the number of MPs in a Local Authority Area (two in the case of Bury).
+Support of up to £20 million of funding was available for regeneration and town centre investment projects, and the number of eligible bids is determined by the number of MPs in a Local Authority Area (two in the case of Bury).

-Bids will be assessed on three criteria:
+Bids were assessed on three criteria:

 - An assessment based on the characteristics of the place (priority category), deliverability, strategic fit, and value for money.
-Bury has been placed in the priority 1 category - the areas recognised as being in most need of government support.

 - Ministerial discretion, which will take into account, reasonable thematic and geographical split, approved projects across places of need and other aligned investment.